Keyv API

 .setMany(entries)

-Set multiple values using KeyvEntrys { key: string, value: any, ttl?: number }.
+Set multiple values using KeyvEntry objects ({ key: string, value: Value, ttl?: number }).
+The Value type is inferred from the entries provided.

 .get(key, [options])